coder-mike/sublime-center-comment/readme.md

 This also works for C-like languages such as C#, Java, and JavaScript.

+## Installation

+Install use the Sublime Text package manager.

 ## Usage

 The default shortcut key is `ctrl+shift+c` or `super+shift+c`, and will center commented text on lines under the current cursor(s).